-US ambassador confirms American among UK terror victims
+English town mourns victims of suspected terror attack, including American

-LONDON (AP) — An American man was among the three victims stabbed to death in a park in the English town of Reading that is being treated as a terror attack, the U.S. ambassador to Britain confirmed Monday.
+LONDON (AP) — The English town of Reading mourned Monday for three people stabbed to death in what is being treated as a terror attack, gathering for a moment of silence as police questioned the suspected lone attacker.

 Police stand guard at the Abbey gateway of Forbury Gardens, a day after a multiple stabbing attack in the gardens in Reading, England, Sunday June 21, 2020.
 British police say they are treating a stabbing rampage in a park that killed three people as a terrorist attack.
 (AP Photo/Alastair Grant)

-Ambassador Woody Johnson offered his "deepest condolences'' to the families of those killed in the attack on June 20.
+"He was so passionate and enthusiastic about history and about learning, and anything that was boring, anything you didn't find interesting, he would make it interesting," former student Molly Collins told the BBC.
+"He would spend time with you, he got to know people individually, and he just always went the extra mile for everyone."

+Furlong's friend, Joe Ritchie-Bennett, 39, was named by his family in Philadelphia as the second victim.
+The identity of the third victim has not been released.

+The stabbing rampage took place Saturday evening as groups of people relaxed in Forbury Gardens park in Reading, a town of 200,000 people 40 miles (64 kilometers) west of London.
 A 25-year-old man who is believed to be the lone attacker is in custody but officials said the motive for the carnage was unclear.

-"Our thoughts are with all those affected,'' Johnson said.
-"We condemn the attack absolutely and have offered our assistance to British law enforcement."

-Three people were killed and three others seriously wounded in the stabbing attack Saturday evening in Forbury Gardens park in Reading, a town of 200,000 people 40 miles (64 kilometers) west of London.

-The Philadelphia Inquirer named the American victim as Joe Ritchie-Bennett, a friend of James Furlong, a history teacher named by his school as one of the victims.
+Chief Constable John Campbell of Thames Valley Police said officers were called to reports of stabbings just before 7 p.m. and arrived to find a "horrific" scene.
+Unarmed officers detained a 25-year-old local man.

+Police have not identified the suspect, but Britain's national news agency, Press Association, and other media outlets named him as Khairi Saadallah, a Libyan asylum-seeker living in Reading.

+The BBC reported that Saadallah was investigated by British security services last year over concerns he planned to travel abroad to join a jihadi group, but that he was not determined to be a major threat.

-Ritchie-Bennett was 39 and had moved to England from the U.S. around 15 years ago.
+The Philadelphia Inquirer quoted the father of Ritchie-Bennett as saying his son had moved to England from the U.S. around 15 years ago.
 His father, Robert Ritchie, said his son worked for a law firm in London before taking a job about 10 years ago at a Dutch pharmaceutical company that had its British headquarters in Reading.

+There was no immediate update on the conditions of the three people seriously wounded in the attack.

 Britain’s official terrorism threat level remains at “substantial” after the attack.